security-union/rust-for-backend-development/lesson_5/README.md

-# Lesson 4: Add a PostgreSQL Database 🚀🔥
+# Lesson 5: Add REDIS to your Rocket RUST API 🚀🔥

 ## ssh to redis docker
 ```